 Medical marijuana, on the other hand, has a closely monitored production.
 Its strains are cultivated to produce an effect within the defined medical constraints.

 CBD has a different receptor affinity and produces mostly positive effects.
 CBD oil side effects are less intensive than the ones that faithful pot consumers experience.

-Whether natural or synthetic, marijuana side effects are tightly connected to their physiological and psychological activity.
+Whether natural or synthetic, the side effects of marijuana are tightly connected to their physiological and psychological activity.
 The intensity of these effects depends on the potency of the consumed product, including the frequency of use.

 Recreational users usually focus on the lovely effects of weed smoke, thus neglecting the harmful effects that it carries.
 Medical users tend to stick to general compliance in the majority of cases, thus minimizing the incidence of adverse effects.

-Acute use of marijuana is considered an isolated case, without repetition.
-It usually induces the main physiological side effects of weed, which can last up to 48 hours.
+Acute use of marijuana is considered an isolated case without repetition.
+It usually induces the main physiological side effects that can last up to 48 hours.
 In acute cases, the psychological component is mainly perceived as the “experience.”

 - “Heavy” (seven or more doses per week)

 Depending on the frequency of use, marijuana can stay in the body anywhere between 3 days to 3 months.

 5 Major Marijuana Side Effects on the Body